kingcons/cl-6502/src/lessons.md

 ran ~10% faster.
 I eventually chose to stick with the new scheme for several reasons, performance was only a minor factor.

-## Apply may be more expensive than you think
+## Destructuring is more expensive than you think

-My second big speedup came from storing function objects (i.e. lambdas) to pass to funcall instead of symbols to pass to apply.
-We avoid the indirection of looking up a function in the current package and the indirection of packing and unpacking the function arguments in a list.
+My second big speedup came, indirectly, from changing the arguments to the opcode lambdas.
+By having the opcode only take a single argument, the CPU, I avoided the need to destructure the opcode metadata in `step-cpu`.
+You **don't** want to destructure a list in your inner loop, no matter how readable it is!

 ## Eval-when is about *data* more than code